 This Cze Char place is famous for the White Bee Hoon!
 White Bee Hoon?
 Never heard of White Bee Hoon?
 Well, I don’t blame you, because it isn’t quite a recognized Singapore dish yet.
 I was told that there are several places in town that serves White Bee Hoon, but this one is by far the most famous.
 When I was doing my reservist in Nee Soon Camp, I heard so many recommendations for this White Bee Hoon, that we organized a troop movement to recce it out.
 Unfortunately, our first experience was a little disappointing and my reputation as a foodie took quite a beating amongst my fellow officers.

-But the White Bee Hoon continues to hound me as I was searching for new places up North to fill my ieat Hawker App.
+But the White Bee Hoon continues to hound me as I was searching for places up North.
 I just couldn’t reconcile my experience with the fact that all their fans are willing to wait at least half an hour to an hour for their White Bee Hoon fix.
 So, a 2nd visit was in order.

 This time round, the White Bee Hoon was much better.
 But I think that in order to fully appreciate it, you need to have correct some preconceived ideas.
 If you think of this dish like a Fried Hor Fun, then you will be disappointed because the Bee Hoon is not fried till it has that Wok Hei flavour before being simmered in the stock.
 Instead, if you think of it as a dry XO Bee Hoon, then you might start to appreciate it.